RyomenDev/MailMind/README.md

 - **Hugging Face API**: Used for text summarization and email priority classification.
 - **React**: The front-end is developed using React to ensure a responsive and dynamic user interface.
 - **TailwindCSS**: Utilized for building a clean, responsive design that’s easy to customize.
-- **Node.js & Express**: Server-side logic to manage API calls and facilitate the Gmail API interactions.

 ---